-Ten years ago today (January 25, 2003), I fell 80 feet (24 meters) while rock climbing at T-Wall, a popular climbing site in Tennessee.
+Ten years ago today (January 25, 2003), I fell 80 feet while rock climbing at T-Wall, a popular climbing site in Tennessee.
 The doctors said I might not live; when I did, they said I’d never be the same again.
 Today, not only am I “normal,” most people don’t even know this incident ever happened.
-This is Part Two of my story.
-(To read part one, click here.)
+This is part two of my story.

 There were voices.
 They echoed off the hills and were magnified by the silence.
 Flashes of light bobbed in the distance.
 Leaves cracked and branches snapped.